Lythrum salicaria: Cultivation, uses and impact

-The cultivars ‘Blush’ with blush-pink flowers, and 'Feuerkerze' with rose-red flowers have gained the Royal Horticultural Society's Award of Garden Merit.
+The cultivars 'Blush' with blush-pink flowers, and 'Feuerkerze' with rose-red flowers have gained the Royal Horticultural Society's Award of Garden Merit.

 It has also been introduced in many areas of North America by bee keepers, due to its abundance of flowers which provide an important source of nectar.

 As an invasive species

-The purple loosestrife has been introduced into temperate New Zealand and North America where it is now widely naturalised (spreading on its own) and officially listed in some controlling agents.
-Infestations result in dramatic disruption in water flow in rivers and canals, and a sharp decline in biological diversity as native food and cover plant species, notably cattails, are completely crowded out, and the life cycles of organisms from waterfowl to amphibians to algae are affected.
+Purple-loosestrife has been introduced into temperate New Zealand and North America where it is now widely naturalised (spreading on its own) and officially listed in some controlling agents.
+Infestations may rarely result in dramatic disruption in water flow in rivers and canals, and the life cycles of organisms from waterfowl to amphibians to algae being affected.

 A single plant may produce up to 2.7 million tiny seeds annually.
 Easily carried by wind and water, the seeds germinate in moist soils after overwintering.
 The plant can also sprout anew from pieces of root left in the soil or water.
 Once established, loosestrife stands are difficult and costly to remove by mechanical and chemical means.

+However, research about how invasive plants are portrayed in media indicate that the threat from loosestrife and other infamous invasive plants is driven more by media attention than science.
+While the species does have negative impacts on the natural environment the scientific literature supports a much more modest assessment of how bad it is outside its native range and that resources would be better spent on preventing disturbance of wetlands than on the removal of purple-loosestrife.

 Plants marketed under the name "European wand loosestrife" (L. virgatum) are the same species despite the different name.
-In some cases the plants sold are sterile, which is preferable.
+In some cases the plants sold are sterile.

-In North America, purple loosestrife may be distinguished from similar native plants (e.g., fireweed Chamerion angustifolium, blue vervain Verbena hastata, Liatris Liatris spp., and spiraea (Spiraea douglasii) by its angular stalks which are square in outline, as well as by its leaves, which are in pairs that alternate at right angle and are not serrated.
+In North America, purple-loosestrife may be distinguished from similar native plants (e.g., fireweed Chamerion angustifolium, blue vervain Verbena hastata, Liatris Liatris spp., and spiraea (Spiraea douglasii) by its angular stalks which are square in outline, as well as by its leaves, which are in pairs that alternate at right angle and are not serrated.

 Biological control

-Purple loosestrife provides a model of successful biological pest control.
+Purple-loosestrife provides a model of successful biological pest control.
 Research began in 1985 and today the plant is managed well with a number of insects that feed on it.
-Five species of beetle use purple loosestrife as their natural food source, and they can do significant damage to the plant.
+Five species of beetle use purple-loosestrife as their natural food source, and they can do significant damage to the plant.
 The beetles used as biological control agents include two species of leaf beetle: Galerucella calmariensis and Galerucella pusilla; and three species of weevil: Hylobius transversovittatus, Nanophyes breves, and Nanophyes marmoratus.
-Infestations of either of the Galerucella species is extremely effective in wiping out a stand of purple loosestrife, defoliating up to 100% of the plants in an area.
+Infestations of either of the Galerucella species is extremely effective in wiping out a stand of purple-loosestrife, defoliating up to 100% of the plants in an area.
 The moth Ectropis crepuscularia is polyphagous and a pest species itself, and unsuitable for biological control.